-The Mayor serves as chair of the city council and chief executive officer of the city; casts a vote as a member of the governing body when necessary to break a tie vote among the council members (where one member of the council is absent); when voting on the appointment or dismissal of a city manager; and when voting on whether to amend the powers of the office of the mayor.
+The mayor serves as chair of the city council and chief executive officer of the city; casts a vote as a member of the city council when necessary to break a tie vote among councilmembers; when voting on the appointment or dismissal of a city manager; and when voting on whether to amend the powers of the office of the mayor.
+The mayor represents the city in its external relationships and fulfills ceremonial functions.
 [See: Utah Code § 10-3b-302.]

 On December 6, 2011, the Riverton City Council re-codified its municipal ordinances, and reaffirmed the long-standing office of city manager.
 This means that the city council has delegated the operational and day-to-day responsibilities of managing the city, its employees and services to a professional, full-time city manager.
 The city manager oversees all city departments and reports directly to the mayor and city council.
 Department heads report to the city manager.